 The application fee for all candidates will be as follows:

 *ST candidates are exempted from payment of application fee.

 The admit card will be issued after submission of the application forms.
-Admit card for the exam can be downloaded from the official website from April 10, 2018 onwards, by following these simple steps:
+Admit card for the exam can be downloaded from the official website from the first week of April 2019, by following these simple steps: